Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The seeds need moisture to germinate.
 Water them carefully to avoid washing them away.
 Some people cover their seeds with boards to help retain moisture until the seeds start to germinate.
 About 3 to 4 weeks after germination, thin the seedlings to 3 to 4 inches apart.
 Overcrowded plants will produce crooked roots.

 Water your plants at least once a week for a total of one inch of water per week.
 Weed, weed, weed.
 Carrots cannot compete with weeds.
 But weed carefully.
 You don’t want to disturb the taproots.
 It’s usually better to snip off the tops of the weeds rather than pulling them up out of the soil.
+The weeds will grow again, but if you cut off the top foliage enough times, the roots will eventually die.
 A nice thick layer of mulch, about 2 to 3 inches will help retain moisture between waterings and prevent weeds from growing.

 As the taproots grow, they will start to emerge from the soil.
 Keep these “shoulders” covered with soil to prevent them from turning green and bitter.